-LOM capital projects at the Eagle Gold Mine are forecasted on an annual basis with an emphasis placed on the upcoming budgeting year.
-Capital cost assumptions in the report reflect the current LOM assumptions and design criteria for the mine as a whole.
+Capital projects at the Eagle Gold Mine are forecasted on an annual basis with an emphasis placed on the upcoming budgeting year.
+Capital cost assumptions in the Technical Report reflect the current LOM assumptions and design criteria for the mine.
+Estimates are based off current actual costs and designed quantities.